 In this paper we introduce PROMETHEUS, an environment that supports interactive knowledge discovery in this manner.
 As we describe shortly, the system includes a formalism for specifying models and background knowledge in terms of quantitative processes, which play a role in many scientific accounts.
 The environment includes tools for constructing, visualizing, and editing such process models, for utilizing them in predictive simulation, and for constrained revision of models in response to observations, thus supporting their iterative refinement.
-We demonstrate these capabilities in the context of revising in three domains related to Earth science and microbiology.
+We demonstrate these capabilities in the context of revising models from three domains related to Earth science and microbiology.
+We also report the results of a user study that we carried out with ecologists trained in model construction.
 In closing, we discuss related work on simulation and discovery, along with directions for future research in this area.